funnelfiasco/presentations/README.md

 # License

-Unless explicitly specified, all contents of this repository are licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license, the full text of which is in the file COPYING.txt.
+Unless explicitly specified, all contents of this repository are licensed under the Creative Commons Attribution-ShareAlike 4.0 International license (or later), the full text of which is in the file COPYING.txt.

 Contributions are accepted under the same license as the source.